-Antarctica is touted as the most haunted place in the world.
-Sure, this number is based on the number of ghosts per capita, but with a population fluctuating between 1,000 brave folks in the winter to 4,000 during the summer, there is roughly one perturbed spirit for every nine people that inhabit the desolate continent.
+Antarctica is touted as one of the most haunted places in the world.
+Sure, this is based on the number of ghosts per capita, but with a population fluctuating between around 1,100 brave folks in the winter to 4,400 during the summer, there is said to be roughly one perturbed spirit for every nine people that inhabit the desolate continent.

 The spirits of explorers, scientists, and tourists are believed to wander the icy wasteland and the abandoned buildings they once inhabited during their lifetimes.
 Whether by plane crash or exposure to the extreme temperatures, many have involuntarily included themselves among the Antarctic ghosts.

 1. The Ghost Ship 'Jenny' Has A Crew Of Frozen Men

 The schooner Jenny left port in 1823 and was never seen again until a whaling ship made a horrifying discovery years later.
 Apparently, the Jenny had become trapped in the ice and the entire boat was frozen.
 Crew from the whaling ship noticed people on Jenny's deck, but when they boarded, they realized the people had been frozen solid and perfectly preserved.
 According to the legend, they discovered a journal entry written by Jenny's captain.
 His last entry is nothing short of chilling:

 "May 4, 1823.
 No food for 71 days.
 I am the only one left alive."